allenchng/InsightWriting/Classic DS Problems.md

 ## Visual Search

 Keywords often do not do a good job describing features of images.
-In these situations, visual search is a necessary process.
+In these situations, visual search can help capture latent features that words do not identify.

 #### Industry examples